 A critical assessment of the state of RAIM, along with an assessment of conditions in the imperialist countries and of the communist movement there, has led RAIM to adjust its structure and clarify its aims.

 The Revolutionary Anti-Imperialist Movement (RAIM) is a collective of revolutionary communists based primarily in the imperialist countries of north amerika and western europe.

 If the condition of the workers in the oppressor and oppressed nations is not the same, it stands to reason that the practice of the left in the oppressed and oppressor nations cannot be the same.
-In view of this, we strive to create a community of interests with the revolutionaries and the Third World rather than First World imperialism; support the struggles for national liberation among the internal colonies rather than the chauvinist movements of the colonial labor aristocracy; push forward a program of Decolonization, Global People’s War and of the Joint Dictatorship of the Proletariats of Oppressed Nations, against the idea that the stolen wealth of the overdeveloped countries is to be used to enrich the lives of their citizens alone; and towards the internationalization of the wealth and means of production captured by the oppressor nations.
-To be a Third Worldist, in our view, is to be a principled internationalist.
+In view of this, we strive to create a community of interests with the revolutionaries and the Third World rather than First World imperialism; support the struggles for national liberation among the internal colonies rather than the social-chauvinist movements of the labor aristocracy; push forward a program of Decolonization, Global People’s War and the Joint Dictatorship of the Proletariats of Oppressed Nations, against the idea that the stolen wealth of the overdeveloped countries is to be used to enrich the lives of their citizens alone; and towards the final defeat of capitalism-imperialism, the establishment of scientific socialism and ultimate victory of communism.

 On cell structure

 We want to take the recently increased interest in RAIM and in Third Worldism and translate it into practice.
 The way in which we organize must however be based on a concrete assessment of conditions.
 We have decided that the best way forward for RAIM presently is to grow the organization “at the nodes”.
 Thus, we have decided to implement cell-based organizing.